Today, I am painting styrofoam eggs from the Dollar Tree to transform them into primitive eggs.

-My Bonnie Bunny punch needle kit comes with a small painted egg
+My Bonnie Bunny punch needle pattern calls for a small speckled egg

-for the bunny to carry in his basket.
+for the punch needle bunny to carry in her wool basket.

 I use cream and brown craft paint,